gshipley/enterprise_training/EnterpriseManual.md

 ##**Configuring subdomain resolution and creating an initial DNS database**

-To ensure that we are starting with a clean */var/named/dynamic* directory, let’s remove this directory if it exists:
+To ensure that we are starting with a clean */var/named/dynamic* directory, let's remove this directory if it exists:

 	# rm -rvf /var/named/dynamic
 	# mkdir -vp /var/named/dynamic